 Whether you have 15 minutes, 30 minutes or an hour, Molly Maid president Meg Roberts is breaking down every room in your home so you can get the job done.

 If you have 15 minutes, choose one of the following:

 - Give it a quick sweep.
 Working on only one shelf at a time, tidy the closet.
-Refold items that need it, keep like items together, place items you no longer want or use in a donation bag.
+Refold items that need it, keep like items together.
+Here's how to purge your closet: Simply place items you no longer want or use in a donation bag.

 - Match shoes into pairs.
 If those shoes are scattered throughout the space, take a few minutes to match them back up.

 If you have 30 minutes, choose one from above and one of the following:

 - Reorganize.
 Make the most of hanging space.
 Here's how to clean out your closet Marie Kondo-style.
 Fold clothes that don’t really need to be on hangers (jeans, sweaters, pajamas, etc.).

 - Take a look at the linen closet (if applicable).
 Remove linens from closet, one shelf at a time.
 Wipe shelf with microfiber cloth.